kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

     test-job-2tt95   0/2     Completed         0          22s
     ```

-The key differences when compared to the `istio-proxy` run as a regular sidecar container:
+The key differences when compared to the `istio-proxy` run as a regular container:
   - When the Pod starts, it has the `Init` status with two containers.
   - The application container only starts after the `istio-proxy` native sidecar is fully operational.
   - After the main container completes its job, the Pod finishes with the status `Completed`.

-4. List init containers:
+1. List init containers:

     ```
     kubectl get pod -n test -o jsonpath='{.items[0].spec.initContainers[*].name}'